Mental Health and Wellness Services

-Spring 2023 -Campus Mental Health Services are open.
-We have Licensed Counselors at NO-Cost for currently enrolled students.
-Make an appointment using your student Starfish account (link above).
-Or there is information below to call for an appointment.
+FALL and Spring 2023/24 -Campus Mental Health Services are open.
+We have Licensed Counselors at NO-Cost for enrolled students.

 Click Wellness Central -- For Online Student Health and Wellness Support 24/7 -Self Navigating